ibalampanis/sustainable-living/sustainable-code/predict.md

 ## Step 3: Calculate carbon footprint

-Calculate carbon footprint for each person and store it in a file.
+You can add the information about each person in the `data.csv` file and then calculate carbon footprint for them and store it in a file.
 You can do this by running the following command:

 ```shell
 python carbon_footprint_calculator.py >> emmissions.txt